EstherSlabbert/Infrastructure-as-Code/README.md

 # add admin access to this file
   become: true
 # instructions to set up reverse proxy for sparta app port 3000
+# replace 'try_files' line with 'proxy_pass' line in this file '/etc/nginx/sites-available/default'
+# reload nginx to apply the changes made in the default file
   tasks:
     - name: Set up Nginx reverse proxy
       replace: